Structs and Classes

 int main(void) { struct Student x, y; x.name = "Kenya"; x.ID = 8012; y.name = "Cindy"; x.ID = 2023; cout << "X, Name: " << x.name << endl << "ID: " << x.ID << endl; return 0; }

 In this structure, we have grouped together a string and an integer.
-The struct definition does not involve any memory allocation.
+The struct definition, which is lines 5-8, does not involve any memory allocation.
 When we create an instance of the struct Student

 , only then a memory space is reserved for that instance.
-Multiple instances of the student structure x
+In line 11, multiple instances of the student structure x

 and y